Adopt a Honey for Your Bunny

 Rabbits are social animals and almost always love having a member of their own species to snuggle and groom.
 For this reason, many rabbit organizations will not adopt out a rabbit to live alone.

 Pros and cons of adopting a second rabbit:

-1. The bonding process can be slow and scary.
+- The bonding stage can be slow and scary.
 It might cost $$ if you seek bonding help from the professionals.
 Tip: If you ever go out of town and have to board your bunny anyway, it makes sense to have your rabbit bonded with another during that time.